-The photocopied handouts that accompany this project description give the detailed specifications of SDES.
 SDES encryption takes a 10 bit raw key (from which two 8 bit keys are generated as described in the handout) and encrypts an 8 bit plaintext to produce an 8 bit ciphertext.
 Implement the SDES algorithm in a class called SDES.
-The encryption an decryption methods should match the interface below:
+The encryption and decryption methods should match the interface below: